Skip to navigation Skip to content

 Payments must not be suspended if:

-• it is merely suspected that a customer is no longer eligible for payment
+• it is merely suspected that an applicant is no longer eligible for payment

 • they have unverified information (for example, a tip-off) which suggests a customer may not be eligible

-Regardless of how significant the evidence that may be available, the customer must be asked to provide information, because a definitive outcome cannot be determined without giving individuals the opportunity to address adverse information.
+Regardless of how significant the evidence that may be available, the applicant must be asked to provide information.
+This is because a definitive outcome cannot be determined without giving individuals the opportunity to address adverse information.

-Have the customer and correspondence nominee been issued with an appropriate request for information/action?
+Has the applicant, and if applicable, the correspondence nominee been issued with an appropriate request for information/action?

 5